Porto Entry Requirements

 Passport

-Must be valid for at least 3 months beyond your planned departure from Schengen and issued within last 10 years.
+Valid for at least 3 months beyond planned departure date

 Return/Onward Ticket